e18e/e18e/docs/docs/publishing.md

 You can now choose the tag you just pushed, and click "Generate release notes" to automatically generate the changelog from your commit history.

-Finally, click "Publish release" to trigger the workflow and publish your package.
+Now, click "Publish release" to trigger the workflow and stage your new package version.

+Finally, visit the npm staging page to review and approve the staged package, which will then be released.

 ## Alternative Workflows